alphagov/govuk-developer-docs/source/manual/subject-access-requests.html.md

 ### Email subscriptions

 We've had requests to get information on what is held about an email address in terms of subscriptions.
+[There is a rake task for that][rake-task].
-We have [some documented queries that can help get this][email-alert-api-analytics].
+We also have [some documented queries that can help get this][email-alert-api-analytics].

 [email-alert-api-analytics]: /manual/email-alert-api-analytics.html
+[rake-task]: /apis/email-alert-api/tasks.html#view-subscribers-subscriptions

 ### Others